Beyond Cross-Modal Alignment: Measuring and Leveraging Modality Gap in Vision-Language Models: Applications of Modality Gap

 Despite the impressive capabilities of text-to-image generation models~\citep{yu2024spae,koh2024generating,swamy2024multimodn}, their internal mechanisms for bridging linguistic semantics and visual details remain poorly understood.
 A key challenge is disentangling how modality-specific features influence the fidelity and controllability of generation.

-\textbf{Intervention of the Text-to-Image Generation.} The process is depicted in Figure~\ref{fig:t2i_overview}.
-We investigate the generation process by intervening in different modality-specific features in Stable-Diffusion-v2~\citep{Rombach_2022_CVPR}, i.e., the shown VLM with an encoder and decoder (generator).
-The input text prompt is \textit{“Please draw an animal}”.
-The encoder generates an embedding $\mathbf{T}$, representing the original multimodal embedding ready for generation.
-Additionally, we provide a reference image, here is a horse - processed through the same encoder, producing a reference embedding $\mathbf{R}$.
-To control the generation through modality-specific feature intervention, we interpolate $\mathbf{T}$ only at the specified indices defined by MDS.
-The final multimodal embedding is computed as: $\mathbf{T'}[I] = \alpha \mathbf{T}[I] + (1 - \alpha) \mathbf{R}[I]$, where operations are applied exclusively to the feature indices defined by $I$, i.e., \texttt{TextD}, \texttt{CrossD} and \texttt{ImgD}.
+Therefore, we conduct a feature intervention experiment during the generation of Stable Diffusion v2~\citep{Rombach_2022_CVPR}. \\